nickjabs/nickjabs/README.md

 a DevOps and Cloud Enthusiast.
 ------------------------------

-I am a passionate cloud computing student seeking an entry-level position.
-I have a strong foundation in cloud technology and am eager to expand my knowledge further."
+Passionate about cloud computing and DevOps, I bring a strong foundation in both fields.
+Eager to apply DevOps methodologies to streamline processes and enhance system reliability in an entry-level role.

 * 🌍  I'm based in Germany
 * 🖥️  See my homepage at [https://nickjabs-website.com/](http://nickjabs-website.com/)